 Compliant residual policy formulation.
-Our policy directly learns corrective behavior from the human delta correction data, as shown in Fig. 4.
+Our policy directly learns corrective behavior from the human delta correction data, as shown in Fig. 3.
 It takes as input the same visual and proprioceptive feedback as the base policy but with a shorter horizon.
 It also takes in an extra force modality, which is available using our Compliant Intervention Interface.
 The policy outputs five frames of actions at a time, corresponding to 0.1 s of execution time when running at 50 Hz.
-The action space is 15-dimensional: the first nine dimensions represent the SE3 delta pose from the base policy action to the robot pose command Chi et al. (2023), while the later six dimensions represent the expected wrench (force and torque) the robot should feel from external contacts.
+The action space is 15-dimensional: the first nine dimensions represent the SE3 delta pose from the base policy action to the robot pose command [8], while the later six dimensions represent the expected wrench (force and torque) the robot should feel from external contacts.
 Both the robot pose command and the expected wrench are sent to a standard admittance controller for execution with compliance.

-The residual policy directly uses the base policy's frozen image encoder Radford et al. (2021); Amir et al. (2021); Xu et al. (2023b) to extract an image embedding, a temporal convolution network Van Den Oord et al. (2016) to encode the force vectors, followed by fully-connected layers to decode actions.
+The residual policy directly uses the base policy's frozen image encoder [35, 1, 46] to extract an image embedding, a temporal convolution network [39] to encode the force vectors, followed by fully-connected layers to decode actions.